 2. The FAA amends § 39.13 by adding the following new airworthiness directive (AD): End Amendment Part

 2020-07-22 PZL Swidnik S.A.: Amendment 39-19901; Docket No. FAA-2020-0390; Product Identifier 2018-SW-096-AD.

 This AD applies to PZL Swidnik S.A.
 (PZL) Model PZL W-3A helicopters, certificated in any category, with a WR-3 main gearbox (MGB) with a serial number (S/N) up to 316463007M inclusive and with a bolt part number (P/N) 89.00.0049 and washer P/N 89.06.0387, installed.

 (b) Unsafe Condition

-This AD defines the unsafe condition as rotation of the generator air outlet collector, which could lead to restricted cyclic control stick movement and subsequent loss of control of the helicopter.
+This AD defines the unsafe condition as improper locking of the bolts which secure the input quill cover and graphite seal assembly of the WR-3 MGB.
+This condition could result in disconnection of an engine to the MGB mechanical link and subsequent loss of control of the helicopter.

 (c) Effective Date